Program (Tentative)

 Carolyn will share how the Montessori philosophy can bring dignity, purpose, and wellbeing to individuals living with dementia.

 Steve Lawrence, architect and author of “Montessori Architecture: A Design Instrument for Schools,” explores how Montessori’s ideas have influenced school architecture worldwide.
-He will delve into the unique spatial design of Montessori classrooms, the aesthetics of learning materials, and the architectural principles that continue to shape environments for independence and creativity.
+Steve will talk about Montessori Architecture and Art during the interwar period.